rossbrunson/kubernetes-env/README.md

 This guide is formatted so that you can copy and paste all commands directly from the guide and press ENTER to execute them in your shell.
 Please note that there are a couple of steps towards the end of this guide where you will need to compose several commands from output that is exclusive to YOUR kubernetes cluster, so read the instructions on those steps carefully.<br>

+**NOTE:**  Each copyable command is in it's own gray highlight, there are no double commands, nor do we use commands with \ continuations.<br>

 ## Preparing your System
 <br>